What’s the King Charles Hotel like?

 There are 97 en-suite bedrooms at the hotel and ours was Room 803, on the ground floor.
 The spacious family room had both a double and single bed and was simply decorated in shades of red and cream.
 The pine furniture and polystyrene ceiling tiles made it feel a little old-fashioned, but everything was spotlessly clean – including the bathroom.

-It was also reassuring to see that post-Covid, the hotel had brought in a number of safety measures.
+It was also reassuring to see that the hotel had brought in a number of measures to make it Covid-secure.
 Masks had to be worn in public areas and there were several hand sanitising stations dotted around.
 The tables and chairs in the bar and restaurant had also been spaced out for social distancing, with markings on the floor to act as reminders.

 What’s the food like at the King Charles Hotel?